Hari-Reddy-008/Data-Analysis-for-Uber-Booking-SQL-And-Power-BI/README.md

 **Uber_Bookings.pbix**:  Visualizations like ride volume trends, booking status breakdowns, and revenue analysis.
 **Uber Booking Analysis.pdf**: This Pdf Consists of Entire Dash_board Screen_shots.
 # Key Queries and Insights
-In the **uber_sql_qeries_and_answsers.sql ** file you will find SQL queries designed to analyze bookings, cancellations, ratings, and revenue. and in **Uber_Bookings.pbix** file you will find Visualizations like ride volume trends, booking status breakdowns, and revenue analysis.
+In the **uber_sql_qeries_and_answsers.sql** file you will find SQL queries designed to analyze bookings, cancellations, ratings, and revenue. and in **Uber_Bookings.pbix** file you will find Visualizations like ride volume trends, booking status breakdowns, and revenue analysis.
-#Technologies Used
+# Technologies Used
-SQL(MY SQL)
+SQL(MY SQL),
-Data analysis techniques
+Data analysis techniques,
 Power BI